airbnb/AirMapView/README.md

 ## Native Google Maps setup

-With AirMapView, to support native Google maps using the [Google Maps v2](https://developers.google.com/maps/documentation/android/) SDK you will still need to set up the Google Maps SDK as described [here](https://developers.google.com/maps/documentation/android/start#getting_the_google_maps_android_api_v2)
+With AirMapView, to support native Google maps using the [Google Maps v2](https://developers.google.com/maps/documentation/android/) SDK you will still need to set up the Google Maps SDK as described [here](https://developers.google.com/maps/documentation/android/start#getting_the_google_maps_android_api_v2).
+Follow all the instructions except the one about adding a map since AirMapView takes care of that for you.
+See the sample app for more information about how to set up the maps SDK.

 License
 --------